-PivotGrid supports various types of state storing.
-The type of storage that will suit your needs best depends on the supposed lifetime of user-specified pivot grid settings.
+DataGrid supports various types of state storing.
+The type of storage that will suit your needs best depends on the supposed lifetime of user-specified grid settings.
 For more information about state storing types, refer to the type option description.

-The PivotGridDataSource provides the state method.
-Use it to get or change the pivot grid state at runtime.
-Call this method without arguments to obtain the pivot grid state.
-When you need to set the pivot grid state, call this method with the state object as its argument.
-You can also return the widget to its default state by calling the state method with the empty object or null argument.
+DataGrid provides the state method to operate the grid state in code.
+Call this method without arguments to obtain the grid state.
+When you need to set the grid state, call this method with the state object as its argument.
+You can also return the widget to its default state by calling the state method with the empty array or null argument.

 Specifies the delay between the last change of a grid state and the operation of saving this state in milliseconds.

-When using the PivotGrid widget, a number of settings may be changed at runtime.
+When using the DataGrid widget, a number of settings may be changed at runtime.
 When these changes are being made one after another, there is no need to save the grid state after each change.
-Instead, specify the savingTimeout option, which dictates how much time should pass between the last change of the state and the operation of saving this state.
+Instead, specify the savingTimeout option, which dictates how much time must pass between the last change of the state and the operation of saving this state.

-When state storing is enabled, PivotGrid stores data about its state on the client side.
-The type of storage that will suit your needs best depends on the supposed lifetime of user-specified pivot grid settings, such as fiends configuration, sorting, filters, expanded headers, etc. If these settings should be destroyed after a browser session ends, use a session storage.
+When state storing is enabled, DataGrid stores data about its state on the client side.
+The type of storage that will suit your needs best depends on the supposed lifetime of user-specified grid settings, such as grouping, sorting, column order, etc. If these settings should be destroyed after a browser session ends, use a session storage.
 If it is important to keep them for a longer time, choose a local storage.

 When configuring the widget using ASP.NET MVC Wrappers, specify this option using the